stevedunx/os-python-intro/README.md

 * the fourth most active language on Stack Overflow<sup>[3]</sup>; and
 * the second most Googled programming language for tutorials, behind Java<sup>[8]</sup>.

+It promotes itself<sup>[11]</sup> as:
+* having an easy-to-read elegant syntax;
+* being easy-to-use language;
+* has a large standard library that includes web servers, regular expressions, reading and modifying files; and
+* runs anywhere.

 Working in our geospatial organsation, Python has a particular relevance, because:
 * it is the most popular programming language for handling Maths and Data<sup>[4]</sup>;
 * it can be used to control ESRI's ArcGIS tools<sup>[5]</sup>;